UKCloud/documentation/articles/openshift/oshift-how-add-domains-proxy-allow-list.md

 description: Outlines methods to securely permit access to internet hosts in v3.11 OpenShift clusters deployed with government community network connectivity.
 services: openshift
 author: Ben Bacon
-reviewer: gsmith
+reviewer: smulholland
-lastreviewed: 20/11/2019
+lastreviewed: 15/12/2020
 toc_rootlink: How To
 toc_sub1: OpenShift v3.x
 toc_sub2:
 toc_sub3:
 toc_sub4:
 toc_title: Permit outbound internet access in deployments with government community network connectivity
-toc_fullpath: How To/oshift-how-add-domains-proxy-whitelist.md
+toc_fullpath: How To/oshift-how-add-domains-proxy-allow-list.md
-toc_mdlink: oshift-how-add-domains-proxy-whitelist.md
+toc_mdlink: oshift-how-add-domains-proxy-allow-list.md
 ---

 # How to permit outbound access to internet hosts in deployments with government community network connectivity

 ## Overview

-This article outlines the necessary steps to whitelist domain names within the Squid proxy.
+This article outlines the necessary steps to add domain names to an allow-list within the Squid proxy.
 Squid is an enabled service within v3.11 OpenShift clusters deployed with connectivity to government community networks (such as: HSCN, PSN, Janet).
-Whitelisted domains can be accessed on the internet via the proxy, enabling you to request external resources/data on nodes that previously only had connectivity to government community networks.
+Ddomains on the allow-list can be accessed on the internet via the proxy, enabling you to request external resources/data on nodes that previously only had connectivity to government community networks.
 Added domains should be scrutinised as the relevant authority of the community network may require you to submit documentation regarding these for you to receive accreditation.

 ## Prerequisites